 This video is an excellent illustration of what happens every day all over the world when clients and consultants mistake activities for objectives.

 “Red parallel and perpendicular lines drawn with transparent ink”, strategy processes, market assessments, focus groups, executive search, partner recruitment, sales training, business modelling, sales capacity in foreign markets and customer satisfaction surveys are examples of such activities.
 While some of these activities are certainly genuine and perhaps relevant they are merely stepping-stones on the path to achieving measurable results.
 Other activities could deliver the same or even better results.

 If a management consultant has the ambition of adding true value to his client, then he must help the client achieve measurable results.

 By the end of the day, the client is measured on his performance.
 Performance is measured in revenue growth, profitability, market shares, winning lighthouse references, preparing for attractive exits, increasing productivity etc.

 No company undertakes strategy processes, market assessments, focus groups, executive search, partner recruitment, sales training, business modelling, generation of sales capacity in foreign markets and doing customer satisfaction surveys just to tick them off on a to-do list.
 Maybe someone in the operational ranks has these activities on their performance plans and needs to see them through to the end, but for the executive office, they are instruments for achieving measurable results.

 The ability to tie activities to the accomplishments of measurable results is the value of the management consultant.

 If you merely deliver an activity or an input, then you have not added any measurable value.

-It takes a certain breed of personality to challenge the clients’ executives on their preconceived ideas for activities required to achieve strategic objectives.
+It takes a certain breed of person to challenge the clients’ executives on their preconceived ideas for activities required to achieve strategic objectives.
 However, this is exactly the role of a management consultant.
 If he or she cannot do this, then the word “management” should be removed from the job title.